Let's Talk About Brain Tumours

 Episode 54 - Living with a rare brain tumour and Everest in the Alps

-In this episode, we talk to Alex, Katie and Martin.
-At 20 Alex was diagnosed with a rare paediatric brain tumour DLGNT with limited treatment options his mum Katie did her own research into how best to help Alex, finding help and support internationally.
-In February 2024 Martin, along with 3 of his friends are taking on the Everest in the Alps challenge to raise 500,000 to go towards research into paediatric brain tumours.
+His mum, Katie, did her own research into how to best help Alex and found out about the Everest Centre.
+In February 2024, His dad Martin and three of his friends took on the Everest in the Alps challenge to raise £500,000 to go towards research into paediatric brain tumours.

 You can follow Alex AKA Syren on Spotify here